 The certificate program is a hybrid program consisting of both in-class and online classes allowing students to take both at the same time.
 The TESOL Certificate from Humber College provides the necessary training for graduates to teach English as a foreign language (EFL) overseas and ESL in programs across Canada that do not require TESL Ontario or equivalent accreditation.

-Students taking the Humber part-time TESOL program have the opportunity to volunteer as tutors in our English/Writing Centre at the North Campus.
-This will allow the TESOL student additional experience working with college ESL students outside the teaching practicum.
+Upon graduation, students in the Humber part-time TESOL program have the opportunity to apply to work as Writing Tutors in our Math and Writing Centres.
+This will allow graduates additional experience working with college ESL students outside the teaching practicum.

 Please view our introduction video of the TESOL Program.

 To apply to the program, please send your current resumé to Vivi Tsoukalas at Vivi.firstname.lastname@example.org.
 Once received, you will be contacted to set up an interview.
-There is a $50 non-refundable application fee that must be paid at the time of the interview.
 Applications are accepted up until the start of classes.

 Note: These courses do not qualify for General Education credit.